Shivwits Band of Paiutes

+The current band chairperson is Carmen Clark.

 Name

 Shivwits comes from a Southern Paiute word, sipicimi.
 The word may be based on the prefix sibi-, meaning "east" or si-vints, meaning "people who live in the east."
 It is also spelled Shivwitz, Shi'-vwits, She-bits, Sübü'ts, and Sebit.
 The Shivwits Plateau in Arizona is named after the tribe.
 Today the Shivwits Band of Paiute Indians of Utah identify as See’veets eng, meaning "Whitish Earth People".

-Paiute Origin Story in Folklore

-The Paiutes trace their origin story to the tale of Tabuts who was a wise wolf and older brother to Shinangwav, the mischievous coyote.
-Mankind was created as Tabuts decided to carve many different people out of sticks.
-When he was finished, he placed the people in a sack, so he could scatter them evenly throughout the whole earth so that all people would have a fair share of land to live upon.
-However, the sly Shinangwav had another idea.
-Legend tells that Shinangwav cut open the sack and the people fell out in small concentrated clusters all over the world.
-This uneven distribution and disruption brought among the people much contention and fighting between humans.
-As legend has it, the few remaining people left in the sack were blessed by Tabuts and placed in Earth's choicest land: those people were the Southern Paiutes.